raspdevpy/ccdoc/guide/Bot/serverCount.md

 # $serverCount

-Returns the amount of servers the bot is in.
+This function returns the total number of servers (guilds) the bot is currently in.
+It's a simple way to display the bot's reach.

 #### Usage: `$serverCount`

+This function doesn't require any arguments.
+Just include it in your command response.
 <br/>
+**Example:**
 <discord-messages>
 	<discord-message :bot="false" role-color="#ffcc9a" author="Member">
 		!!exec I am in $serverCount servers.